 Research on treatments for outer ear infections

-Researchers from the Cochrane Collaboration (an international network of researchers) analyzed the results of 19 randomized controlled trials that tested different treatments for outer ear infections.
+Researchers from the Cochrane Collaboration (an international network of researchers) analyzed the results of 19 randomized controlled trials that tested various treatments for outer ear infections.
 Almost 3,400 children and adults with an acute outer ear infection took part in these good-quality studies.
 The researchers didn’t include studies on chronic outer ear infections.

-Evidence of an anti-inflammatory effect
+Evidence of an inflammation-reducing effect

 Still, it was found that prescription-only ear drops (containing antibiotics or steroids) seemed to effectively relieve the symptoms of outer ear infections.
 Some studies also looked at combinations of different types of drugs, but none of the treatments were found to be better or worse than others.

 Doctors can help people decide which prescription ear drops are most suitable.